 Technical English communication education program consists of twelve courses in four levels from Interaction Seminar to Advanced Technical English aiming at improving students' communication skills from basic to technical communication in the field of science and technology.
 Technical Japanese language education program serves international students with nine courses in four levels from introductory to advanced to improve their Japanese language ability from basic to communication for business or the field of science and technology.
 In addition, to reinforce the language education and develop adaptability to a culturally diverse global society, Global Communication for Building Collaboration, Skills in Language Expressions, and others are offered.
+In order to improve your motivation/knowledge to play an active part in the global stage with acquired language skills and develop the inner resources to be a global leader, GCC also provides the content subjects that consist of 3 English courses called Global Communication for Collaboration Building, Japan Studies and Diversity Studies, and 1 Japanese course called Writing and Presentation Skills.

 For details of each course, refer to the chapter entitled "Courses and Class Schedules" and the course syllabi.